 Beat the Competition

-Before creating your own content, you can take a look at what your competitors are doing.
+Before creating your content, you can take a look at what your competitors are doing.

-Once you’ve checked them out, it’s time to craft better one.
+Once you’ve checked them out, it’s time to craft a better one.

-Tip: You don’t need a bigger word count, you need to offer more value.
+Tip: You don’t need a bigger word count.
+What you need is to offer more value.

-Take for example PolicyGenius who outperformed Lemonade by creating an article on the same topic that the latter has.
+Take for example PolicyGenius.
+They outperformed Lemonade by creating an article on the same topic that the latter has.

 Step 3: Drive Traffic

-Now that you’re done creating stellar content for your funnel, it’s time to drive traffic into it.
+Now that you are done creating stellar content for your funnel, it’s time to drive traffic into it.

 You can do it in different ways: